Continuously Improve by Working Together

 To encourage improvement ideas submission and follow-up, different UA Divisions and Departments have developed systems and forms, including:

-The Office of Teaching Innovation and Digital Education (OTIDE) created a digital slide on the University Hall TVs with a Form QR code that encourages staff members to submit project and improvement proposals for the OTIDE Agility team.
+The Office of Teaching Innovation and Digital Education (OTIDE) created a digital slide on the University Hall TVs with a Form QR code that encourages staff members to submit project and improvement proposals for their Agility team.

-The F&O Shared and Administrative Services Division (FOSAS) created an Agility form for employees to submit improvement opportunities and non-value-added activities identified, and an Agility channel in Teams to share information.
+The F&O Shared and Administrative Services Division (FOSAS) created a form for employees to submit improvement opportunities identified, and an Agility channel in Teams to share information.
 The form QR code is included on posters at breakrooms to reach people who do not have or are not at their computers.

-The Advancement Division developed a process improvement recommendation page for all staff members to give feedback and/or recommendations for process improvements that affect the division’s workflow.
+The Advancement Division developed a process improvement recommendation page to give feedback and/or recommendations for process improvements that affect the division’s workflow.

 Efficiencies